CoEDL/elpis-wiki/2018-summer-workshop-preparation.md

     ```
     $ docker pull coedl/kaldi-helpers:0.64
     ```

+ > If you get an error that the "image operating system linux cannot be used on this platform", change Docker to use Linux mode by clicking the whale icon in the system tray and choosing *Switch to Linux containers* from the menu.
+[See the Docker info page for more info](https://docs.docker.com/docker-for-windows/#switch-between-windows-and-linux-containers).

     This might take a while, it should give you some information about progress.
 The code is made of lots of layers, you'll see the status of each layer downloading.